jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-04-16.md

 -----------------
 *≈ 10 min*

-* Riaan will document the process of voting on GitHub int he issue queue.
+* Riaan will document the process of voting on GitHub in the issue queue.
 * Adam tallies votes.

 Riaan and Adam reports: